alpinelinux/aports/COMMITSTYLE.md

 #### Exceptions

-When various aports need to be rebuilt for the same reason the commit can hold all `Rebuilds` but split instead by by repository.
+When various aports need to be rebuilt for the same reason the commit can hold all `Rebuilds` but split instead by repository.

 Example: `community/*: rebuild for so:libfoo.so.2`